The 2017 Picton Kiwanis Fall Colour Ride (formerly Colour Cribbage Ride) will be on Sunday September 24, 2017.

 This year we'll start and finish at the Picton Community Centre; we'll hold the usual 50k and 100k rides, and this year we'll continue a 25k ride for those who just want a leisurely ride through a portion of beautiful Prince Edward County.
 The 100K ride will begin promptly at 09:00 AM and the 50K and 25K rides will launch promptly at 10:00 AM.
 Riders should plan to arrive at least 30 minutes before their start times to ensure their registration for their ride.
 On site registration begins at 08:00 AM.
 Lunch will be served starting at 12:00 noon and continue until the last rider has been fed.

-Make our Kiwanis Fall Colour Ride part of a weekend in Prince Edward County by also visiting Taste to by held on Saturday September 23, 2017.
+Make our Kiwanis Fall Colour Ride part of a weekend in Prince Edward County by also visiting Taste Community Grown which takes place on Saturday September 23, 2017.

 Click here to download Fall Colour Ride brochure to share with friends.